Understanding statistics in cancer research

 Here are a few questions you might ask:

 - What type of cancer is being investigated?
 If it is not the type you have, then the treatment is unlikely to be helpful to you

 - What stage of cancer do the people have?
 Is it a treatment for early stage or advanced cancer?

-- Is the treatment being studied used in combination with another treatment?
+- Is the treatment used in combination with another treatment?

-- How many patients were involved in the study?
+- How many people took part in the study?
 The bigger the numbers, the more likely the results are accurate.
 The fewer there are, the more likely the results happened by chance.
 The most accurate studies use thousands of people, often in many different countries

 - What was the aim of the trial?
-Phase 3 clinical trials compare a new treatment with the current standard treatment.
-Earlier phase trials look more at things such as what happens to the drug inside the body and what the side effects are.
+Phase 3 clinical trials usually compare a new treatment with the current standard treatment.
+Earlier trials look more at what happens to the drug inside the body and what the side effects are

 - How much did the new treatment help?
 Sometimes a new treatment seems really promising when you read the reports.
 But when you look in more detail, people only lived a few weeks longer